Automated Machine Learning or in short AutoML aims to reduce the complexity and simplify the process of training a Machine Learning Model.

 - Fact concepts for data structure inputs and outputs

-In AutoML, everything is done for you like the below image illustrated in more detail:
+In this regression task using AutoML, everything is done for you like the below image illustrated in more detail:

 There are also, multiple deployment options are available if you need to deploy the trained model as a service.
 Of course, you can deploy it like any other decision model to FlexRule Server or you have multiple options to go serverless with the top 3 cloud providers; Azure Function, AWS Lambda as well as Google Cloud Function out-of-the-box.